lizardfoot/12ftladder-ext/README.md

 https://12ft.io/

-This code is not affilaied with 12ft.io in any way.
+This code is not affiliated with 12ft.io in any way.

 # Installation
 Download the ZIP file and extract it to a local directory